-Since we've been doing a lot of bread baking around here, and some of the books in our Knead the Book series will be using technical terms, it seems prudent to provide a cheat sheet of the more common technical terms we're likely to run across.
+If you get hooked and decide to do a lot of bread baking, it seems prudent to have a cheat sheet of the more common technical terms you're likely to run across.

-This isn't a complete list and the definitions have been simplified, but it should help make reading just a little easier.
+This isn't a complete list and the definitions have been simplified, but it should help make reading—and baking—just a little easier.

 Autolyze: Resting the dough after the first mixing of flour and water.
 Things happen in the dough (the flour hydrates and gluten develops) but from the baker's perspective, you just let it rest.